 Mulching means it is a process of covering the soil and make more favorable conditions for plant growth, development.

 Mulching is forming the protective layer around the plant.
-The practice of applying mulch is a very old and effective technique.
+The practice of applying mulch is an ancient and effective technique.

 Advantages of mulching

-water conversion and weed control are the main benefits of mulch along with many other advantages in agriculture this are as follows
+water conversion and weed control are the main benefits of mulch and many other advantages in agriculture.
+These are as follows

 - Water conversion –

-It prevents the direct evaporation of soil water hence crop required less water.
+It prevents the direct evaporation of soil water; hence crops required less water.

 - Weed control –

 This is the most important motive behind many farmers using mulching techniques.
 It helps to suppress weed growth.